rydmike/rydmike.github.io/README.md

 ## [ColorPicker Demo](http://rydmike.com/democolorpicker)

 A web demo that shows the features of the Flutter ColorPicker is available [here](http://rydmike.com/democolorpicker).
+The source code for this simple web color picker demo app can be found [here](https://github.com/rydmike/color_picker_demo).

 ![Animated ColorPicker demo](/assets/ColorPickerWeb.gif)